-For you and me, an object like a person or a car can never be said to be moving directly away from you and directly towards you at the same time.
-That wouldn't make any sense to us.
-It has to be either one or the other.
-But for a computer, cell phone, robot or drone that sees the world using the Grassland software client this is exactly how the world appears.
+For you and me, an object like a tennis ball or a car can never be said to be moving directly away from you and directly towards you at the same time.
+That wouldn't make any sense to us; it has to be either one or the other.
+But for a computer, cell phone, robot or drone that uses the Grassland software client as its perception and imagination this is exactly how the world appears.
 And it's not just that an object moves directly towards them and directly away from them at the same time, it moves in all directions at once.

-And that's because Grassland geometry lets these machines see the world from a completely propagated (decentralised, spread out) frame-of-reference (perspective).
+The reason why is because Grassland lets these machines see the world from a completely propagated (decentralised, spread out) frame-of-reference (perspective).
 Why?
 Because the universe is also a completely propagated frame-of-reference.
-There's no central or special location in space.
-So, a point of view that sees you move through space in all directions at once isn't wrong at all.
+There is no central location in space, a scientific fact that can be as disturbing to people today as the fact that their planet isn't even in the center of its own solar system was to people in the Middle Ages.
+Which means that a point of view that sees you move in all directions at once isn't wrong at all.
 In fact, it is much more correct than your own because it's imitating the universe itself.
 Which means that it's you and I who are the ones who can't see the world how it really is, the way in which reality would make the most sense.

 This article is going to be short, illustrated and oversimplified in order to make things easier.
 I tried to keep parts 2, 3 and 4 below as close as possible to something that even a 5 year old could understand.
-While the last half is more on the level of someone age 25 and up.
-But hopefully it'll give you a better understanding of Grassland mathematics and its theory governing space and time, matter and energy.
+While the last half is more on the level of someone age 20 and up.
+But hopefully it'll give you a better understanding of Grassland's mathematics, the motion of objects (mechanics) and its theory governing space and time, matter and energy.

 It won't have the same elegance and clarity that is in the full paper.
-Which couldn't be adequately explained on the site's front page but which I'd promised to provide in a follow-up supplement.
-But it'll give you some idea about the things that this technology now makes possible.
+Which couldn't be adequately explained on the site's original front page, but which I had promised to provide in a follow-up supplement.
+So I hope this will give you some idea about the things that this technology now makes possible.
 Which are being added to the "full node" version of the Grassland software client.
 This will only cover a tiny bit of Section 1 (geometry) and a tiny bit of Section 4 (physics/mechanics), out of eight sections in the complete paper.

 Of course, most of you aren't five years old.
 But history's best mathematicians have always attributed their success to having a stronger and much more adaptable imagination than their peers.
 So it's likely that the only way to wrap your head around Grassland mathematics is to read this like you really are five years old.